 Best Serger | Top 10 Sergers for Sewing Clothes

-The Bernette Funlock 44 is designed by the Bernina Textile Group.
-They’re known for their high quality Swiss designed sewing machines and sergers.
-One of our group members said she has had her Bernina sewing machine “for 49 years without an ounce of trouble.
+The Bernina Textile Group designs the Bernette Funlock 44.
+They’re known for their high-quality Swiss-designed sewing machines and sergers.
+One of our group members said she has had her Bernina sewing machine “for 49 years without an ounce of trouble."

-The Funlock 44 is easy to operate with a simple knob to change stitches and color coded threading.
-It works well with thicker fabric, has built in storage space for accessories and (like many of the other sergers listed) has a differential feed that helps make smooth seems through knitted fabric and crimp-free seams with fine fabrics.
-It stitches up to 1300 stitches per minute and compes complete with a 10 year warranty!
+The Funlock 44 is easy to operate, with a simple knob to change stitches and color-coded threading.
+It works well with thicker fabric, has built in storage space for accessories, and (like many of the other sergers listed) has a differential feed that helps make smooth seems through knits and crimp-free seams with fine fabrics.
+It stitches up to 1300 stitches per minute and comes complete with a 10-year warranty!

 10. Juki MO-6814S Industrial Serger